 Day of Surgery

-Community cats may be dropped off for surgery without an appointment.
+Community cats may be dropped off for surgery with an appointment on Tuesdays and Thursdays.
 We ask that you get the cat to us on the day of surgery before 8:30 a.m.
 Please bring an extra carrier with you for the cat to recover in as it is uncomfortable for the cat to recover from surgery in a trap.

 Because they cannot be handled prior to being anesthetized, community cats are not given a pre-surgical exam.
 When you drop the cat off at the clinic you will be asked to complete a surgical release.

 North Carolina law requires that all cats that are fixed have a current rabies vaccination.
 Community cats will be given a rabies vaccination on the day of surgery..
-We also recommend giving a Feline Leukemia vaccination (FELV) ($15,) as well.
+We also recommend giving a Feline Leukemia vaccination (FELV) ($15) as well.
+Some trappers choose to combo test their community cats.
+A combo test is a blood test that can determine if a cat has FIV or feline Leukemia.
 Stand For Animals does not automatically euthanize community cats that test positive.
 This decision is made on an individual basis and in consultation with the trapper.
 Trappers will be contacted if the Veterinarian determines euthanasia was the most humane medical decision.

 ALL community cats are ear-tipped at time of surgery.
 Ear-tipping facilitates the identification of these cats as being fixed and prevents them from being picked up again to be spayed/neutered.